 Collaboration, coordination and mobility

-Please indicate clearly who performed the work.
+Please describe how the work was distributed among partners.

-Describe how effective was the collaboration between partners (incl. in-kind partners).
+Describe how effective was the collaboration between partners (incl. in-kind partners) and how it is reflected in the results (e.g. tools comprising multidisciplinary elements, joint publications, etc.).

 Does the project still meet the transnational nature?
 Please explain.